PhysicsX/Gstreamer-on-embedded-devices/README.md

         /dev/video1
         /dev/video2
 ```
 This is my output.
-As it is seen I am using trust webcam which has path video1 and video2
+As it is seen, I am using a trust webcam, which has path video1 and video2

 To check the capabilities of the usb camera
 ```bash